itzg/mc-router/README.md

   The default value is 25565.
 - `mc-router.default`: Set this to a truthy value to make this server the deafult backend.
   Please note that `mc-router.host` is still required to be set.
+- `mc-router.network`: Specify the network you are using for the router if multiple are present in the service.
+You can either use the network ID, it's full name or an alias.

 ## Example Docker Swarm deployment